|Blog | Publications | Puzzles | Fun & Games | About|

 Douglas Kirkland, Corbis Images, 1996-02-08

 A photo from my 1996 Palace days was taken by Douglas Kirkland for the "24 Hours in Cyberspace" event in February 1996, in which several photographers around the world photographed Internet-related things.
-There was also a photo of Palace co-founders Mark Jeffrey and I taken for this same event, which I hope to dig up soon.
-This particular photo was eventually added to the Corbis stock photo archive and used for all sorts of things.
-My nephew Benjamin stumbled across it in a children’s book called Computer Programmer.
+There was also a photo of Palace co-founders Mark Jeffrey and I taken for this same event, which I managed to extract from the CD that came with the book.
+This photo on the right was eventually added to the Corbis stock photo archive and used for all sorts of things.
+My nephew Benjamin stumbled across it in a children’s book called Computer Programmer by Peggy Parks.
 More recently, it has appeared in dozens of blog articles about what happens to old programmers and the ephemeral nature of programming skills.
 If you’re writing a think piece on that topic, here I am.

 The photo was taken in the same Time Warner Interactive office shown in the 1994 LA Times profile, and contains some of the same elements.
 I remember Kirkland, the photographer, standing on a chair so he could pick up some office details, and encouraging me to mug for the camera.
 I had grown out my hair again since 1994.
 This was my last hurrah with long hair, as I was rapidly going bald.
 Other notable things: My keyboard.
 A bunch of Interactive CD covers from projects I had worked on.
 Some kids art from the Visions of Mars project, as well as a photo of Olympus Mons.
 I am logged into the Palace, which was my baby at the time.
 Fractal on the wall from a program I had written.
 Computer tower in the corner with a party hat, and CDs/Floppies on top.
 More fractal art taped to the side.
 Weekly World News headline (Aliens Photographed by Hubble Telescope) on the wall, next to what is likely a phone directory for the office.
 A photo of a painting by my Mom (I now have this painting in my house).
 Several stacks of Mac floppy discs.
 Bottle of Mountain Dew, natch.
 IP address of my computer taped to the monitor.
 Good times.